 Comprehensive MFT solutions can help meet several key GDPR principles, namely securely transmitting personal data through encryption, performing integrity checks of transfers to protect accuracy, and providing detailed audit trails and reporting of all transfers.
 Personal data is protected in transit and at rest with granular user access roles adding additional security around data.

-HelpSystems’ infrastructure protection suite includes tools for vulnerability management, penetration testing, adversary simulation, and intrusion detection.
-These solutions ensure compliance by making sure sensitive data is secure, monitoring and assessing your infrastructure to identify and prioritize any risks.
+HelpSystems’ infrastructure protection suite includes tools for vulnerability management, penetration testing services and software, adversary simulation, and intrusion detection.
+These solutions secure sensitive data and ensure compliance by monitoring and assessing your infrastructure to identify and prioritize any risks.
 With comprehensive reporting capabilities, these solutions can also easily demonstrate compliance to external auditors.

 We Can Help with GDPR Compliance

 Contact the professionals at HelpSystems for a free 30-minute consultation on what solutions are best for your organization.
 We’ll help you determine what you need to do next to be in compliance with GDPR.